-Candice Iloh (they/she)
+Candice Iloh (they/them)

 “I started writing because I had a lot I needed to say and art gave me a space where no one could stop me from saying it.
 I want young people to see me, read books that center experiences they find both familiar and expansive, and be reminded that their ideas matter enough to do this too.
 I want young people to know that simply existing as they are makes their stories worth knowing and exploring.”